 Of course, complying with the GDPR also means that businesses can maintain a good reputation with customers who value protection of their personal data.
 After all, no-one wants their personal data to be compromised.
-What GDPR best practices can your business adopt to prepare for May 2018?

 Know what the GDPR is about

 The first thing you need to do is ensure that you know what the GDPR is about and what has changed.
 This helps you and others in your business to understand the new policies that you must follow.
 One of the main aims of the GDPR is to give people living in the EU greater control over the way their personal data is processed.
 As per the existing legislation, individuals can ask to have a copy of the personal data that is held about them by submitting a subject access request (SAR).
 The processing time for these requests has been reduced to 30 days, under the GDPR.
 Individuals also have the right to ask for data to be amended or deleted in certain cases, except when there is a valid legal reason for retaining the data.

 Another aim of the GDPR is to ensure that the protection of personal data is dealt with in the same way across all EU states.
 Although individual Data Protection Authorities will have leeway in some areas, such as the imposition of fines, it’s expected that they will liaise closely with one another.
 This means that there should be a new uniformity to data protection management in the EU.

 Overall the GDPR gives data subjects better control over how their data is processed and brings greater obligations on organisations processing that personal data.